gkalvarog/Cyclistics---GOOGLE/README.md

 - [Tableau]( https://public.tableau.com/views/cyclisticvisualizations/CNTRidesperWeekdayineachMonth?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)

-Personal note: I could have included the coordinates, so I could make a geolocation analysis as well, but I will leave it for a future works.
+Personal note: I could have included the coordinates, so I could make a geolocation analysis as well, but I will leave it for a future work.

 ### Now, it is time to create the presentation, responding to the questions: